ZeroVocabulary/vcluster-setup/README.md

 # vcluster

-It uses a nodeport to make the api/control plane accessible, which means node ip must be static.
 ```
 vcluster-setup <vcluster name>
 ```
+It uses a nodeport to make the api/control plane accessible, which means the node ip must be static.

 The kubeconfig file generates in output/kubeconfig.yaml.

 Test the kubeconfig file: